-Save the “Letter of Guarantee” if you are using Bitmixer.
-If you are using Helix, save the URL it sends you to after you enter your address(s).
-Make a backup of these, or your login details for the other mixers.
+Save/bookmark the URL the mixer sends you to after you enter your address(s).
+Make a backup of these, or your login details if you made any.

 Step #7: Send the coins from wallet #2, over Tor, to the address generated for you by the mixer.

-Step #9: You can use Blockchain.info’s Tor hidden service to watch for your coins to arrive from the mixer.
+Step #9: You can use Blockchain.com to watch for your coins to arrive from the mixer.
 Once they have, restart Tor and then send the coins to your market address (or their eventually destination)!

 The reason you should create an extra wallet in between your mixer and market account, is in case you ever run in to any type of problem with your account (lost password, hacked/phished, lost PGP key, etc), you can use the fact that you control all of the recent deposit address as proof that you are the rightful owner of this account.